Achievable logoAchievable logo

 Official court document confirming a person’s role as estate executor

-The executor presents the letters testamentary to the firm maintaining custody of the decedent’s assets.
-Once received (along with a certified death certificate and any other required documents), the executor takes control of the account assets.
-From there, they’ll typically abide by the will’s instructions.
+The executor then presents the letters testamentary to the firm holding custody of the decedent’s assets.
+Once the firm receives the letters testamentary (along with a certified death certificate and any other required documents), the executor can take control of the account assets and typically follows the will’s instructions.

-If a person dies intestate, the process is a bit different from the start.
+If a person dies intestate, the process starts differently.
 There is no will, so there is no named executor.
-Surviving family members typically petition the probate court to nominate an estate administrator, who play the same role as an executor (different name, but same idea).
-Once named, the probate court issues letters of administration, officially confirming the person’s role with the decedent’s estate.
-Similar to letters testamentary, letters of administrator are then submitted to the firm maintaining custody of the decedent’s assets.
-From there, the administrator handles the estate according to instructions from the probate court.
+Surviving family members typically petition the probate court to appoint an estate administrator, who serves the same function as an executor (different title, same role).
+Once appointed, the probate court issues letters of administration, which officially confirm the person’s authority to act on behalf of the estate.

 Definitions